Panasonic GX7 versus Panasonic GM1

 Both the GX7 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GX7 was replaced by the Panasonic GX85, while the GM1 was followed by the Panasonic GM5.

-Advantages of the Panasonic Lumix DMC-GX7:
+Arguments in favor of the Panasonic Lumix DMC-GX7:

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.